hknd23/idcempy/docs/idcempy_tutorial.rst

 Zero-inflated Ordered Probit (ZiOPC) with Correlated Errors
 -----------------------------------------------------------
-The package also includes the function `iopcmod` which fits "zero-inflated" ordered probit models (ZiOPC) under the assumption that the two errors are correlated with each other (i.e. correlated errors).
+The package also includes :func:`zmiopc.iopcmod` which fits "zero-inflated" ordered probit models (ZiOPC) under the assumption that the two errors are correlated with each other (i.e. correlated errors).

 We first import the required libraries, set up the package and import the dataset: